escapegameibk/host/README.md

 # Configuration

-The host is configured via a giant json object which will be located in the following order:
+The host is configured via one json object stored in a file.
+The file's location is determined in the following order:

  - the comand line paramter -c has been specified and points to a file
  - the working directory contains a file called "config.json"

-if none of the above exists or is a valid json, the host will return with exit code EXIT_FAILURE.
+If none of the above exists or is a valid json, the host will return with exit code EXIT_FAILURE.

+A few example configurations may be found in examples/configurations/.

 ## General configuration